AndieWill510/AnotherOption/Options/028-cassandra-was-not-catastrophizing.md

 ## Pressure

-Autistic people are often treated as unreliable witnesses to our own danger.
+We are often treated as unreliable witnesses to our own danger.

 Too sensitive.